ShreyashRajgire/ShreyashRajgire/README.md

 ###

 <h4 align="left">I am Shreyash Rajgire😃.
-I am from Nagpur, Maharashtra and currently doing my MBA from  Department of Business Economics 🏫.
+I am from Nagpur, Maharashtra and currently doing my MBA from  Department of Business Economics, Delhi 🏫.
 I love to explore and learn about new things.</h4>

 ###